 Search Engines and Web Directories Can Position Expert Sites More Prominently

-Search engines have to put the best results at the top and almost-as-good results right after the best or we go to another search engine or, worse, another way of finding information.
-What’s the best?
-Sites that know what they’re talking about is often what we want.
+Search engines have to put the best Web pages at the top and almost-as-good results right after the best or we go to another search engine or another way of finding information.
+What sites have the best pages?
+Sites that know what they’re talking about are often what we want.

-Directories to the Web also need the most authoritative websites for their listings.
+Directories to the Web (some are local or specialized) also need the most authoritative websites for their listings.

 In most subjects, the sites that have the best knowledge are the authorities and they often know which experts are very knowledgeable.
 We can rely on those experts because their expertise is known by leaders in their fields, leaders whom we trust but often can’t ask ourselves.

-Like, if we want to know if it’s really true that gray holes exist in space, Stephen Hawking can tell us, but he’s busy right now.
-Fortunately, he likely knows scientists whose conclusions he trusts and they in turn likely know science websites, even popular science websites, even single pages like articles, that users can reliably check.
+Like, if we want to know if it’s really true that gray holes exist in space, the world’s best astronomers can tell us, but they’re busy right now.
+Fortunately, they likely know scientists whose conclusions they trust and they in turn likely know science websites, even popular science websites, even single pages like articles, that users can reliably check.